Lionel Massey

+Biography

 Born in Toronto to Vincent and Alice Massey, he was educated at Upper Canada College and Balliol College, Oxford.
 He served in the King's Royal Rifle Corps during World War II, during which he was injured in Greece and spent time as a German prisoner of war.

 He returned to Canada in 1944, and married Lilias Ahearn Van Buskirk in 1946.
 The couple's primary residence was Batterwood House in Canton, Ontario, although they travelled frequently on family business.

 His brother Hart also served in WWII, as a Spitfire pilot.

 When Vincent Massey was appointed as Governor General in 1952, he appointed Lionel as secretary; as Alice Massey had by this time died and there would be no viceregal consort, Lilias was simultaneously appointed as acting châtelaine of Rideau Hall.

 Following the end of Vincent Massey's term in office, Lionel was appointed as administrative director of the Royal Ontario Museum.
 He was promoted to associate director of the institution in 1963.
 He also served on the boards of Hart House, Upper Canada College and the Stratford Festival.

-He died in Toronto on July 28, 1965 after suffering a stroke.
+He died in Toronto on July 28, 1965, after suffering a stroke.